brycewray/hugo-site/content/posts/2021/11/curmudgeonish-thoughts-2021/index.md

 ---

 That's enough spleen-venting for this year's "Curmudgeonish thoughts," I think.
 Otherwise, someone will threaten to go "*mano y mano*" with me, force-show me bad on-screen typography, and spout endless out-of-the-blue pronouncements that each begin with "So."
 Maybe you could call such an individual a so-and-so.
 Or maybe not.

+**Note from the future**: I later decided that this fourth annual edition would also be the last of the series.
+{.box}